ayushkushwaha240/Sem-8-final-project/README.md

 # Sem-8 Final Project

 ## Project Overview
 This is my final year project.
-I aim to develop a model based on volume divergence to predict the next high or low in stock prices.
+I aim to develop a model based on volume divergence to predict the next high or low stock price.

 ## Understanding Volume Divergence
 Volume divergence is a simple yet effective way to analyze investor interest.
-It helps us understand how prices change in response to shifts in average volume.
+It helps us understand how **prices change** in response to shifts in **average volume**.

 ### What is Volume?
 Volume is a measure of stock transactions.
 If **1 share is bought and sold**, the volume count is **1**.
 If **1M shares are transacted**, the volume is **1M**.

 ### Types of Volume Divergence:
 1. **Positive Confirmed Divergence**
 2. **Negative Confirmed Divergence**
 3. **Negative Fake Divergence**
 4. **Positive Fake Divergence**

 ## Dataset Preparation
 We will use **TradingView API** or **NSE dataset** for stock market data.